-Identification and description of handicapping conditions existing from birth or early childhood.
+Identification and description of handicapping conditions existing from birth or through adulthood.
 Instruction in occupational therapy theories and treatment for individuals with developmental and learning impairments.
 Emphasis on therapeutic techniques to enhance occupational performance from birth through adulthood.

-DEV CLINICAL EXPERIENCE 3 5 Pre-Reg OTA121, BIO123, OTA123, OTA124
+DEV CLINICAL EXPERIENCE 5 Pre-Reg: BIO123, OTA121, OTA123, OTA124